DmitriyMalayev/pics_search_app/notes.md

 export default SearchBar;
 ```

 # Controlled Form Element vs. Uncontrolled Form Element

-Controlled Element Flow
+`Controlled Element Flow`
 User types in input
 Callback gets invoked
 We call setState with the new value
 Component becomes rerendered
 Input is told what it's value is (coming from state)
 We take the value from this.state.term and assign it to the value of input

+`What is "this" used for inside of a class?`
+this is a reference back to the class itself

+`How is the value of "this" determined in a function?`
+Look where it's called and to the left of the dot